tatsqui/radio-lovelace/README.md

 - Reading and understanding a substantial amount of existing React code
 - Lifting React state from a child component to a parent component
-- Event hanlding in React across several levels of nested components
+- Event handling in React across several levels of nested components

 ## Introduction